MicrosoftDocs/playfab-docs/playfab-docs/features/config/gamemanager/encrypted-logins.md

 To run this code, you will need a developer key.
 Please consult the [Getting PlayFab Developer Keys](getting-playfab-developer-keys.md) tutorial to see how to obtain one.
 You can pick any key name you would like.

 This application should print a newly created player shared secret. *Make sure to save it*.
-If lost, you can always generate a new secret by running the application again.
+If it is lost, you will have to generate a new secret by running the application again.

-The secret looks like this: **QC953WQ3TU6ZJTZMAT1FNJQIKR92FPUQTISW4Q6WD8SY841MQQ**
+The secret looks like this:

+`QC953WQ3TU6ZJTZMAT1FNJQIKR92FPUQTISW4Q6WD8SY841MQQ`

 ## Updating the policy